Andersson76/Portfolio-2.0/README.md

-This is a My latest Portfolio made with Next.js
+This is a Portfolio built with Next.js, TypeScript, Motion, TailwindCSS, Sanity as backend.

 ## Getting Started